unicolas/unicolas.github.io/src/lib/posts/2023-10-28-generalised-auth-with-jwt-in-servant.md

 | `exp` | 1 day                                           |
 | `aud` | `"refresh"` to identify this as a refresh token |

 We'll be using [jose](https://hackage.haskell.org/package/jose) for producing and verifying the JWT.
-So let's define two newtype wrappers for `ClaimsSet`, one for each token type and their required typeclass intances: `FromJSON`, `ToJSON` and `HasClaimSet`.
+So let's define two newtype wrappers for `ClaimsSet`, one for each token type and their required typeclass instances: `FromJSON`, `ToJSON` and `HasClaimSet`.
 Let's also add their smart constructors and validation settings with the correct audience check on top of the default settings.

 First, the access token claim set `AccessClaims`: